wiheto/netplotbrain/docs/tutorial/tutorial1_input.md

     nodesize='degree_centrality',
     nodecolor='communities',
     arrowaxis=None,
-    nodescale=100)
+    node_scale=100)
 ```

 This will just plot the nodes, with each node having the size of the degree_centrality column and a colour of the communities column.
-Here we have also added `nodescale` which just linearly scales all nodes by that factor.
+Here we have also added `node_scale` which just linearly scales all nodes by that factor.
 We also see that, when specifying `nodesize` and `nodecolor`, that legends automatically appear.

 At the moment we just have some circles floating in 3D space.
 Let us add some more information about this network.